 I lost my car keys.
+Where did i leave it?
 I’ve searched everywhere.
 You know what?
 It doesn’t matter.
 I won’t need them until I find my car.

 My husband laughed until he choked when I told him I was writing this article.
 I manage to lose something every day.
 Where did I leave them?
 The doctor’s office?
 The restaurant?
 The beauty shop?
 He patiently assures me they’re right here, at home, and he’s always right.